Data privacy and protection seem to have finally come to a head within Europe.

 Increased Knowledge: Using longitudinal trends for athlete loads, injuries and training responses can support staff in forming better long-term strategies for performance, injury reduction and recruitment.

 Save Time: Put time into your athletes and not your spreadsheets.
 Athlete management system can support staff in quickly collecting and analysing the data; allowing them to put more of their time into training or treating the athletes.

 Many legacy systems only store data, they don’t make it actionable.

-Kitman Labs Athlete Optimization System uses real time analytics that enable teams to not only store the data but also learn from the data and use it.
+Kitman Labs iP: Intelligence Platform uses real time analytics that enable teams to not only store the data but also learn from the data and use it.
 Kitman Labs also uses the highest standards of data security and data protection procedures to help you manage your athletes and meet the GDPR privacy obligations.